A Limp in the Woods (Day 85)

 An underpass near Port Clinton

 The views beyond the heap were impressive.
 We’d broken out of the asphyxiating forest and were met with a splendiferous setting in all directions but for the one whence we came.
 It was the perfect place to unwind for a stint.
 We removed our packs, our footwear, and our worries.
 (TK bought a new pack yesterday; it fits her much better.)
 Below us a multihued mélange of farmland and forest drifted endlessly toward the horizon, where an ashen haze swallowed it whole.
-A few of the twenty-four hikers we’d slept near last night came and went, offering the vista only a cursory glance.
-Weird behavior that, but one all too common along the AT.
-Sensory overload, perhaps.
+Some of the two dozen hikers we’d slept near last night came and went, paying the vista only a cursory glance.
+Weird behavior that, but all too common along the AT.
+Fatigue?
+Sensory overload?

-“I’m so low,” a mountain biker once said when he blew past on the TRT.
+A side story on solo.
+“I’m so low,” a mountain biker once said when he pedaled past me on the TRT.
 “I’m sorry to hear that,” I replied.
 He gave me a strange look.
-He meant solo as in alone, no so low as in depressed or short.
+It took a while when I realized he meant solo as in alone, not so low as in depressed or short.
+He was being courteous, letting me know there were no other cyclists to watch for.
 I’m dumb.
+Back to our regularly scheduled programming…

-The trail is a social experience for most, but much of what a hiker does is think and walk*, a club of one. (*And of course eat--Dessert Solitaire!)
+This uncompromising trail is a social experience for most, what I term rugged collectivism.
+But much of what a hiker does is think and walk*, a club of one. (* And eat--Dessert Solitaire!)
 No one else is around--no non-hikers, day hikers, section hikers or thru-hikers.
 No gods, no spirits, no apparitions.
 Just you and a few animals and all the time in the world.

-If it weren’t for regrouping there’d be few groups.
+If it weren’t for regrouping there’d be no groups.
 Even lovebirds like Goat and TK, or Paisley and Mr. Gigglesfit, or M-80 and Trooper each drift apart and seek solitude.
-Thru-hiker hopefuls hearken: it is of great benefit to find comfort in your own company.
+Thru-hiker hopefuls hearken: it is of benefit to find comfort in your own company.
 You might already have the AT wishbone, but what you really need is a backbone and a funnybone.
 As long as you can laugh at yourself, or at least with yourself, you’ll never cease to be amused.
-You’ve got to laugh at yourself; it softens the path.
+Laughter softens the path.

 “If not here…down at the shelter?”

-We half-expected the shelter to have a rock floor.
-But no. We were told it was alluring.
-It even provided hot running water, electricity, and the chance to re-experience the wonders of flush toilets.
+We half-expected the hut to have a rock floor.
+But no, we were told it was alluring.
+It even provided hot water, electricity, and the chance to re-experience the wonders of flush toilets.
 A far cry from the typical lean-to.
 But at a quarter-mile off the AT, it was off the radar, since a quarter-mile means a half-mile round-trip.
 (If my mileage tabulations are accurate.)
-Like yours truly, side trip miles also don’t count, so we kept on.
+Just as I don’t count well, side-trip miles don’t count.
+We kept on.
 I did my own far cry.
-Not all side trips can be taken over the course of a thru-hike, or the thru designation will soon be through.
+Not every side-trip can be taken during a thru-hike, or the thru will soon be through.
 The devil is in the detours.

 In an unusual turn of events we were all endowed with an overabundance of vigor after the junction.
 We’d make it all the way to the Allentown Shelter, despite the increasing temperature and the relentlessness of the rocks.
 Most the rocks were shakey and seesawed.
 Some even had teeth.
 But we gritted ours and fought back (like Rocky would), one carefully-placed step after the other.
 Even if Pennsylvania were the moon and lacked its usual gravity, the walking would remain tough.
 Thus must the musty hiker.